Amazon puts new online grocery customers on waiting list amid surging demand

 Still, some employees at Whole Foods and Amazon warehouses have protested the company is not doing enough to protect them, in demonstrations that gained attention from lawmakers and unions.
 Over 50 Amazon fulfillment centers and several Whole Foods stores had confirmed COVID-19 cases, according to multiple reports.

-“We still expect the combination of restricted capacity due to social distancing and customer demand will continue to make finding available delivery windows challenging for customers,” Stephenie Landry, vice president of Grocery at Amazon, wrote in a blogpost.
+“We still expect the combination of restricted capacity due to social distancing and customer demand will continue to make finding available delivery windows challenging for customers,” Stephenie Landry, vice president of Grocery at Amazon, wrote in a blog post.
 “If you are able to do so safely, we kindly encourage our customers who can to shop in-person.”

-(Reporting by Krystal Hu in New York and Jeffrey Dastin in San Francisco; Editing by Christopher Cushing)
+(Reporting by Krystal Hu in New York and Jeffrey Dastin in San Francisco, editing by Christopher Cushing.)